Geometries

 Dimensions without coordinates: index

 This conversion adds coordinates that aren’t in the xr.DataArray that we started with.
-By default these are called crd_x and crd_y unless grid_mapping is specified.
+By default these are called 'crd_x' and 'crd_y' unless grid_mapping is specified.

 Gotchas

 For MultiPolygons with holes the CF notation is slightly ambiguous on which hole is associated with which polygon.
-This is problematic because shapely stores holes within the polygon object that they are associated with. cf_xarray assumes that the the shapes are interleaved such that the holes (interior rings) are associated with the exteriors (exterior rings) that immediately precede them.
+This is problematic because shapely stores holes within the polygon object that they are associated with. cf_xarray assumes that the shapes are interleaved such that the holes (interior rings) are associated with the exteriors (exterior rings) that immediately precede them.